 However, in May we noted at least 11 acts of vandalism, which could be considered to have been motivated by hate, in eight regions.
 Since the start of the year, there have been at least 25 acts of ideological vandalism in 19 regions.

 Traditionally, the most notable event in May for Russian nationalists is Russian May Day, but this holiday passed by even more modestly than a year ago.
-In Moscow the Party of Nationalists conducted a march from the Oktyabrskoe Polye metro station to the Shchukinskaya station on May 1.
-According to the calculations of Sova Center observers, no more than 150 people participated.
+In Moscow the Party of Nationalists conducted a march from the Oktyabrskoe Pole metro station to the Schukinskaya station on May 1.
+According to the calculations of SOVA Center observers, no more than 150 people participated.
 Fewer than 30 National Liberation Movement activists participated in a Moscow Trade Union Federation demonstration.
-The Moscow division of the Other Russia, led by Eduard Limonov, conducted a small march along Zamoryonov Street (metro Krasnopresnenskaya) to Krasnopresnenskaya Zastava Square (metro Ulitsa 1905 Goda).
+The Moscow division of the Other Russia, led by Eduard Limonov, conducted a small march along Zamoryonov Street (metro station Krasnopresnenskaya) to Krasnopresnenskaya Zastava Square (metro station Ulitsa 1905 Goda).
 Besides Moscow, May Day demonstrations took place in St. Petersburg, Kaliningrad, Kostroma and Pskov.

 Besides this, some groups of nationalists participated in wider opposition and social actions.
 On May 6 in Moscow, several ultra-right-wing groups participated in the “Against Political Repressions” demonstration on Sakharov Prospect.
 On May 14 and 28, representatives of the Russian United National Alliance (RONA), supporters of the Party of Nationalists and some other groups participated in actions against the renovation law.